tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-2025-09-08.md

 sdb      8:16   0 953.9G  0 disk
 ```

-For the LV, I'm taking the unallocated space and creating another partition **/dev/sda5/** using *fdisk:*
+For the LV, I'm taking the unallocated space and creating another partition **/dev/sda5/** using `fdisk`:

 **\[fdisk1 image]**

 Once the partition was created, I just had to change the partition type to a 'Linux LVM'.
-This can be done by inputting **t** when you're in the fdisk utility, selecting the partition number (in my case it was 5), and then typing 'Linux LVM' and pressing ENTER.
+This can be done by inputting `t` when you're in the fdisk utility, selecting the partition number (in my case it was 5), and then typing 'Linux LVM' and pressing ENTER.

 ```
 Created a new partition 5 of type 'Linux filesystem' and of size 89.2 GiB.